-On March 17, as the epidemic emerged, Amazon announced it would temporarily stop supplying its warehouses with non-essential goods from third-party sellers in the
+On March 17, as the epidemic emerged, Amazon announced it would temporarily stop supplying its warehouses with non-essential goods from third-party sellers in the workers and unions suggests that deliveries of non-essential items continued.

 U.S. Originally announced to end on April 5, the restriction was then extended to April 13.